observablehq/framework/docs/components.md

 ## Layout helpers

-A collection of elements useful for adding and formatting page content: themes, cards, and the `resize` function.
+A collection of elements useful for formatting page content: themes, cards, and the `resize` function.

 ### Themes

-Observable Markdown offers a few [built-in themes](./config#theme) that you can compose to create, say, wide pages with an alternative dark color theme:
+Observable Markdown offers a number of [built-in themes](./config#theme) that you can compose to create, say, wide pages with an alternative dark color theme:

 ```js run=false
 theme: ["dark-alt", "wide"]